guffzilla/wartest/WCArenaMapExtractor/README.md

 ## 📁 Project Structure

 ```
-map-extraction/
+WCArenaMapExtractor/
 ├── src/                    # Svelte frontend
-├── src-tauri/             # Rust backend
+├── map-extraction-backend/ # Rust backend
 ├── public/                # Static assets
 └── README.md             # This file
 ```

 ---

-**This is the Map Extraction Tool - NOT the main Warcraft II headless project!**
+**This is the WC Arena Map Extractor - NOT the main Warcraft II headless project!**